 Workshop is limited to 6 participants.
 4 for Nantucket

 If you wish to rent equipment for the workshop, I would suggest Lens Rentals.com

 Payment may be made via PayPal, check, money order or cash.
 Please contact me at firstname.lastname@example.org for payment details and workshop availability.

 The Fine Print

 All payments are non-refundable.
-If the weather looks to be a washout (rain and or total cloud cover), I will reschedule the workshop for the rain date specified.
-This decision will be made by 3pm the day of the workshop.
-The weather on Cape Cod can be unpredictable.
-If both scheduled dates are rained or clouded out, your payments can be applied towards a future workshop.
-If you are unable to attend because of personal reasons, you may attend another workshop at a later date (based on availability).
+If the weather looks to be a washout (rain and/or total cloud cover), I will reschedule the workshop for a rain date TBD.
+This decision will be made by 9am the day of the workshop.
+The weather on Cape Cod and Nantucket can be unpredictable.
+If the workshop is canceled because of poor weather, your payment can be applied towards a future workshop (date TBD).
+If you are unable to attend the rescheduled workshop because of personal reasons, you may attend another one at a later date (based on availability).